WakiMak/trentent.github.io-forked/_posts/2017-05-09-citrix-storefront-adventures-in-customization-restrict-app-visibility-with-single-factor-authentication-show-all-apps-with-two-factor-authentication.md

 if (logonmethod == "1FA") {
 	CTXS.Extensions.excludeApp = function(app) {
 		//do a javascript search for our text.
-		//if the text is found then the value of â€˜findmeâ€™ will be &gt; 1.
+		//if the text is found then the value of â€˜findmeâ€™ will be > 1.
 If itâ€™s not found then it will be -1. var findme = app.description.search(" 2FA");
 		if (findme != -1) {
 			CTXS.trace("hiding app from 1FA:" + app.description);